Lebanon

 The Context

 In September 2024, conflict between the Israeli military and Hezbollah intensified inside Lebanon, leading to widespread displacement of civilians and an urgent humanitarian crisis.
-Even before the escalation in conflict, Lebanon’s health system was at its breaking point as a result of one of the worst economic crises in the world.
+This conflict re-escalated in March 2026, but Lebanon’s health system was at its breaking point even before then as a result of one of the worst economic crises in the world.
 Since 2019, civilians have been suffering from dire shortages of medications, medical equipment, and health workers, with hospitals shuttering due to financial strain.

 The Israeli military and Hezbollah have exchanged airstrikes on both sides of the Israel-Lebanon border since October 2023.
 Between then and November 2024, more than 4,000 people were killed, 17,000 were injured, and over a million experienced displacement.
-Eight hospitals and 100 primary health care centers and dispensaries were forced to close, severely limiting access to care as the conflict spread.
-Notably, 160 attacks on health care were reported between October 2023 and December 2024.
+Since March 2026, an additional 4,200+ people have been killed, 12,100+ injured, and at least 1.2 million displaced.
+As the conflict has ebbed and flowed, hospitals, primary healthcare centers, and essential services have been disrupted and, at times, forced to close.
+Notably, 375 attacks on healthcare were reported between October 2023 and July 2026.

-The scale and urgency of health and humanitarian needs increased as conflict intensified and civilians endured the traumas of violence, forced displacement, disrupted access to health care, food insecurity, and unreliable access to clean water and sanitation.
-Project HOPE field assessments at the time revealed an increasing need for mental health and psychosocial support (MHPSS), particularly among children.
+The scale and urgency of health and humanitarian needs in Lebanon increases during times of conflict as civilians endure the traumas of violence, forced displacement, disrupted access to health care, food insecurity, and unreliable access to clean water and sanitation.
+Project HOPE assessments have consistently revealed an increasing need for mental health and psychosocial support (MHPSS), particularly among children.

 Our Impact